 Coastal Zone Management

-The second stage utilized a risk management approach to identify options to manage the assets and properties at risk and prepare the draft Coastal Zone Management Plan.
-The recommended actions are included in the Implementation Action Plan, which Council can use for direction on how these risks are to be managed once the Coastal Zone Management Plan is certified and adopted.
+We used a risk management approach to identify options to manage assets and properties potentially at risk and the plan includes recommended actions for Council.
+These actions are included in the Implementation Action Plan.